As an Amazon Associate, I earn from qualifying purchases.

 - 1 teaspoon salt

-- 12 tablespoons unsalted butter, cut into tablespoon sized pieces and chilled
+- 12 tablespoons unsalted butter, cut into tablespoon-sized pieces and chilled

 - 8 tablespoons vegetable shortening, cut into 4 pieces and chilled

-- 1/4 cup cherry herring
+- 1/4 cup cherry liqueur

 - 1/4 cup ice water